 Download the BEDCI Package

-After you have been cleared for access, you can download the files that make up the complete Biological Experimental Design Concept Inventory (BEDCI) Package by inputting the password you were given here.
+You can download the files that make up the complete Biological Experimental Design Concept Inventory (BEDCI) Package by click this link.